Employee Relations

 Anger at work

-8 January 2004 - Human Resource courses are not likely to teach you much about what makes people angry at work.
-Can HR people do something about it?
+Human Resource courses are not likely to teach you much about what makes people angry at work.
+What is the best response?

 Responsibility Virus